kplaney/CoINcIDE/README.md

 Bioconductor, and then slowly add on some of the more data-type-specific functions I used that are tailored to the datasets I used in the publication, curatedBreastData and curatedOvarianData, which are on Biocondcutor.

-I am not currently in academia anymore, but I do my best to respond to emails quickly, and am still developing extensions to Coincide in my spare time.
+I am not currently in academia anymore (i.e. I defended my thesis and graduated), but I do my best to respond to emails quickly, and am still developing extensions to Coincide in my spare time.
 For example, Coincide can also be used as a new consensus clustering framework to select the number of clusters on a single dataset.
 If you are interested in collaborating on this and other work, please do let me know.